 Chlamydiaceae is a family of gram-negative, obligate intracellular bacteria that includes 3 organisms pathogenic to humans: Chlamydia trachomatis, Chlamydophila pneumoniae, and Chlamydophila psittaci.
-C. trachomatis can be differentiated into serotypes A–C, D–K (the most common STI), and L1–L3.
+C. trachomatis can be differentiated into serotypes A–C, D–K, and L1–L3.
 Serotypes A–C mainly affect the eyes and cause trachoma.
 An infection with serotypes D–K can result in genitourinary infections (e.g., vaginitis, , urethritis), conjunctivitis, and infant pneumonia.
 Serotypes L1–L3, in turn, lead to sexually transmitted lymphogranuloma venereum.
 While both C. pneumoniae and C. psittaci primarily affect the respiratory system, C. psittaci also causes psittacosis.
 Chlamydial infections are mostly diagnosed based on clinical presentation and are treated with doxycycline or macrolides.
 In all cases of sexually transmitted chlamydial infection, expedited partner therapy should also be initiated as soon as possible.
-All ocular manifestations are discussed in more detail in the conjunctivitis learning card.
+All ocular manifestations are discussed in more detail in the “Conjunctivitis” article.

 |Chlamydia trachomatis||A–C|| || |